Buchi-dev/BookManagementSystem/README.md

 - Features multiple pages through React Router:
   - Home page (`/`) - Shows a list of all books
   - Add Book page (`/addbooks`) - Form to add a new book
+- Uses the beginner-friendly API endpoints for better code readability

 ## Learning Resources